 I wrote about my skincare products here.
 Taking care of my skin becomes more of a priority every year.

-Investing in better quality items made from natural fibers means that I wear the pieces in heavy rotation for a few years.
+Investing in better quality items made from natural fibers means I wear the pieces in heavy rotation for a few years.
 When I was younger, my frivolous buying habits meant wasted money and too many temporary treasures in my collection.
 All the latest things tempted me, and sale racks were irresistible.
 As I’ve aged, those items are no longer on my radar.
-Higher quality basics in solid neutral colors can act as a background for many different looks, and they always feel more authentic to my style.
+Higher quality basics in solid neutral colors can act as a background for many different looks and always feel more authentic to my style.